TsuguTsukumo/Walk_Video_PyTorch/README.md

 2. pre-train/scratch different in experimental.
 3. pre-process (object detection extract) make sense in the experimental. (prepare)

+## Transfer learning experiments

+A natural question that arises is whether these features also generalize to other datasets and class categories.
+We examine this question in detail by performing transfer learning experiments on the Kinetis-400.

+⚠️ This time we use the 1s 32 frame and 224x224 video frame shape as the input data.

+- fine-tune top layer (head)
+- fine-tune last layer (stem) and top layer (head)
+- fine-tune all layers
+- train from scratch

 ## Experimental results

 - from scratch